This Specimen has been sold.

 Rosasite is a secondary mineral that forms in oxidation zones of copper-zinc deposits, generally forming a fibrous botryoidal sphere that can appear vitreous and silky.
 While typically featuring a blue-green color, colorless specimens are not unheard of.
 The chemical formula of rosasite is CuZnCO3(OH)2.

 Hemimorphite is a basic hydrous zinc silicate with the chemical composition Zn4Si2O7(OH)2 · H2O.
-It earned its name from the structure of which the crystals form, through greek terminology.
-It has two different terminations on each side of the crystal, hence the inclusion of the greek terms "hemi", meaning half and "morph", meaning shape.
-The crystal formations can range anywhere between a crystal druze or botryoidal formation, to radiating acicular crystals, and more.
-The color of these crystals have been found to be white, beige, light brown and blue.
-On rare occasions, yellow and green crystals have been found.
+It earned its name from the Greek terms that best define its crystal structure.
+It has two different terminations on each side of the crystal, hence the inclusion of the greek terms "hemi", meaning half, and "morph", meaning shape.
+The crystal formations can range anywhere between a crystal druze or botryoidal formation to radiating acicular crystals and more.
+Hemimorphite has been found in shades of white, beige, light brown, and a bright, electric blue.
+It can also form as yellow and green crystals on rare occasions.

-Prior to 1803, hemimorphite and smithsonite were thought to be the same mineral called "calamine".
-However, following further scientific research, it was concluded that these were two distinct minerals.
+Prior to 1803, hemimorphite and smithsonite were thought to be the same mineral, called "calamine".
+However, further scientific research concluded that these were two distinct minerals.

-Prior to 1803, hemimorphite and smithsonite were thought to be the same mineral called "calamine".
-However, following further scientific research, it was concluded that these were two distinct minerals.
+Prior to 1803, hemimorphite and smithsonite were thought to be the same mineral, called "calamine".
+However, further scientific research concluded that these were two distinct minerals.

 SPECIES